 (iii) we can access readings of your meter recording exported electricity.

 (c) If allowed or required by energy laws, we may vary the rate of your voluntary feed-in tariff.
 We will notify you of any change in your voluntary feed-in tariff as soon as practicable and in accordance with energy laws.
+In Victoria, we will provide you with at least 5 business days advanced notice if we vary your voluntary feed-in tariff.

 10.3 Minimum feed-in tariff